flpolycyber/flpolycyber.github.io/CONTRIBUTING.md

     cd repository-name

 Now we have cloned the repository locally and navigated into the repository's folder on our local machine.

+## Pull changes from GitHub

+Before starting anything, always run

+    git checkout main
+    git pull

+This will pull any changes from GitHub to ensure your files are up to date.

 ## Branches for Collaboration